 UCLA Adolescent Psychosis Project

 Through a collaboration with Dr. Carrie Bearden and the Adolescent Brain Behavior Research Center (ABBRC) in the Semel Institute, this project focuses on understanding the early phase of psychosis, which often has onset in mid to late adolescence.
 In particular, we are interested in understanding how developmental changes during adolescence may differ in those with and without psychotic spectrum disorders such as schizophrenia.
 We are also interested in how variability in symptom severity correlates with neural, behavioral, and cognitive changes.
+To become involved as a participant in this project, click here.

 Multimodal Evaluation of Neural Disorders (MEND) Project

 The MEND study is currently in the analysis phase at UCLA.
-It was funded by an NIMH BRAINS Initiative R01, and data collection took place at Zucker Hillside Hospital/Feinstein Institute in New York.
+It was funded by an NIMH BRAINS Initiative R01, and data collection took place at Zucker Hillside Hospital/ Feinstein Institute in New York.
 Data collected include neuroimaging (resting state, fMRI, DTI, structural), cognitive data, and behavioral data focused on reward and executive function in a sample of youth with psychotic spectrum and bipolar spectrum disorders as well as healthy controls.

 Longitudinal Assessment of Student Outcomes (LASO)